zmodder/doom3-bfg-zgameplay/README.md

   - Shotgun reloads one shell at a time (instead of two)
 - Realistic ammo pickups
   - Pickup sizes are consistent with weapon clip sizes and pickup models.
+    - Reduce machinegun clip size from 60 to 30 because there are just too much ammo supply

 ## How to use